[Remote] Deputy Breaking News Editor (US) at Newsweek

 • Set up a system of monitoring, planning, and pre-writing to anticipate rather than react to news

-• Manage assigning, editing, and publishing within the team with quality controls
+• Manage assigning, editing, and publishing within the team with appropriate quality controls, avoiding clickbait at all costs

-• Create highly engaging content on the most interesting and important stories
+• Develop the live blog operation, creating highly engaging content on the most interesting and important stories

 Skills